zenml-io/zenml-projects/customer-churn/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/zenml)](https://pypi.org/project/zenml/)

-**Problem statement**: For a given customer's historical data, we are asked to predict whether a customer will stop using a companies product or not.
-We will be using [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?datasetId=13996&sortBy=voteCount) dataset for building an end to end production-grade machine learning system that can predict whether the customer will stay loyal or not.
+**Problem statement**: For a given customer's historical data, we are asked to predict whether a customer will stop using a company's product or not.
+We will be using the [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?datasetId=13996&sortBy=voteCount) dataset for building an end to end production-grade machine learning system that can predict whether the customer will stay loyal or not.
 The dataset has 20 input features and a target variable for 7043 customers.

 Customer churn is a tendency of customers to leave or churn a company and stop paying customers for a particular business.
 We can calculate a churn rate for a company by dividing the number of customers who churned by the total number of customers and then multiplying that number by 100 per cent.
 If you want to learn more about customer churn, you can read this[Wikipedia article](https://en.wikipedia.org/wiki/Churn_rate).